 - Conflict comes in many shapes and forms.
 It erupts through acts of bullying, bad bossing, personality clashes, dysfunctional teams, and strained executive-leadership relations at CEO and board level positions.
 Many workplace conflicts have little foundation in the law but represent problems in relationships.

-- Managing the Risky Business of Bad Bossing™ helps people create solutions to reduce conflict that erodes performance and profitability.
+- Managing 360: Up, Down and All Around (to avoid the Risky Business and Reputation of Bad Bossing) helps people create solutions to reduce conflict that erodes performance and profitability.
 Develop the needed awareness, knowledge, and skills to make important cost-saving decisions to harness the effects of conflict so you can thrive, not just survive.
 The emotional intelligence of today’s organization is what makes bad bosses into great leaders and good companies become more profitable.

 Recent Blog Posts